As a parent, you always want what’s best for your child. Your goal is to keep your child happy, healthy, and thriving.

 - Sarah Sachs-Jepson, APRN, in 2012

-Our pediatrics team is made up of five physicians, two physician assistants and three advanced practice nurses.
+Our pediatrics team is made up of eight physicians, two physician assistants and three advanced practice nurses.